-Development proposals will not be supported where they adversely impact upon views into, out of and within the Great Gransden Conservation Area, where these views include features of heritage value.
+Development proposals will not be supported where there would be a significant adverse impact upon views into, out of and within the Great Gransden Conservation Area (as shown on Figure 8), where these views include features of heritage value.
 However, where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits of the proposal including, where appropriate, securing its optimum viable use.